-What is an Electronic Medical Record?
+What is an Electronic Medical Record and/or a Clinical Trial Management System?

 An Electronic Medical Record (EMR) is an electronic version of the record of your care within a health system.
 An EMR is simply a computerized version of a paper medical record.